 Pimento Cheese Spread

-food processor, add cheddar cheese, pepper jack cheese, cream cheese, mayonnaise, pimentos, Worcestershire sauce, onion powder, hot sauce, ground mustard, salt, and pepper.
+- In a food processor, add cheddar cheese, pepper jack cheese, cream cheese, mayonnaise, pimentos, Worcestershire sauce, onion powder, hot sauce, ground mustard, salt, and pepper.

 - Secure lid and blend for 3-5 minutes or until consistency is smooth.

 - Serve pimento cheese spread immediately as a dip or spread.
 If you’d like a firmer consistency, refrigerate the spread for 1-2 hours, then serve.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.